International Association of Marine Investigators, Inc.

 NAMI / IAMI Regional Training Seminars (RTS)Year Location Attendees Coordinator

-Historically the most successful NAMI and IAMI ATSs have been those supported and/or sponsored by local Law Enforcement Agencies.
+Historically the most successful NAMI and IAMI ATS' have been those supported and/or sponsored by local Law Enforcement Agencies.

-Another factor in a decrease of LE membership and/or participation in IAMI ATS training were that several agencies reorganized; disbanding their Marine Patrol Programs and/or placing them under State Police.
+Another factor in a decrease of LE membership and/or participation in IAMI ATS training was that several agencies reorganized; disbanding their Marine Patrol Programs and/or placing them under State Police.